msc94/coding_assistant/README.md

    ```
    python -m coding_assistant
    ```
-2. [Explain how to interact with the assistant, e.g., through a CLI or GUI]
+2. Interact with the assistant through the command line interface.
 3. Example commands or operations:
    - [Provide examples of how to use different features]